rust-lang/rfcs/text/0000-guaranteed-tco.md

 Note that while precedent set by other languages is some motivation, it does not on its own motivate an RFC.
 Please also take into consideration that rust sometimes intentionally diverges from common language features.
 -->
-Functional languages usually depend on proper tail calls as a language feature, which requires guaranteed TCO.
-For system level languages the topic of guaranteed TCO is usually wanted but implementation effort is the common reason this is not yet done.
+Functional languages (such as OCaml, SML, Haskell, Scheme, and F#) usually depend on proper tail calls as a language feature, which requires guaranteed TCO.
+For system level languages the guaranteed TCO is usually wanted but implementation effort is a common reason this is not yet done.
 Even languages with managed code such as .Net or ECMAScript (though implementation is lagging behind) also support guaranteed TCO, again performance and resource usage were the main motivators for their implementation.

 See below for a more detailed description for compilers and languages.

 ## Clang